dwave-examples/employee-scheduling/README.md

   scheduled for at least two consecutive days off between work days.
 - Require a manager on every shift: If checked, every shift must have exactly one manager on duty to supervise.
-- Random seed (optional): If set with an integer, it will ensure consistency between subsequent runs of the same example.

 ### Outputs